cyberknight777/hugo-stuff/content/instructions/cancunf.md

 - ROM zip.
 - Initial install zip.

-e.g: YAAP-16-Banshee-cancunf-20250929.zip and yaap\_cancunf\_initial\_install.zip
+e.g: YAAP-16-Banshee-cancunf-20250929.zip and yaap\_banshee\_cancunf\_initial\_install.zip

-The initial install zip has the boot, vendor\_boot and vendor\_dlkm images bundled together.
+The initial install zip has the boot and vendor\_boot images bundled together.

 **You don’t need to \`fill your slots\` or \`flash Android 15 stock\` beforehand, as the ROMs already bundle Android 15 firmware, unless your device is on anything older than Android 14 May 2024 stock (U1TDS34.94-12-7-5), in which case you’ll need to re-flash the same ROM (without formatting data) to ensure both slots have post-ARB firmware.**